Want to skip straight to checking your own building? Use the RentCheckMe address checker.

 | 2025–2026 Rate | 5.7% |

-Exemptions: Gaithersburg, Rockville, Takoma Park, Barnesville, and Laytonsville have their own regulations.
+Exemptions: Gaithersburg, Rockville, Takoma Park, Barnesville, and Laytonsville have their own regulations and are not subject to the county law.
 Small landlords, accessory dwelling units, and certain facility-based housing may also be exempt.

 | Feature | Details |